-- DHS.
-Minnesota Department of Human Services - DJT.
+DHS.
+Minnesota Department of Human Services

+DJT.
 Minnesota Department of Jobs and Training.

-DRS.
+\overline{DRS} .
 Division of Rehabilitation Services of the Minnesota Department of Jobs and Training.

 Diagnostic Assessment.
-A written summary of the history, diagnostic, strengths, vulnerabilities, and general service needs of a person with mental illness using diagnostic, interview, and other relevant mental health techniques provided by a mental health professional.
-The diagnostic assessment is used in developing an individual treatment plan or individual community support plan.
+For adults, "diagnostic assessment" means a written summary of the history, diagnosis, strengths, vulnerabilities, and general service needs of an adult with a mental illness using diagnostic, interview, and other relevant mental health techniques provided by a mental health professional used in developing an individual treatment plan or individual community support plan.

-Diagnostic and Statistical Manual of Mental Disorders - (DSM-MD).
+DSM-MD - Diagnostic and Statistical Manual of Mental Disorders.
 Along with the ICD-9-CM, a manual used to assist clinicians in the diagnosis of mental illness and emotional disturbance.
 Periodically revised by the American Psychiatric Association.

-Early and Periodic Screening, Diagnosis, and Treatment (EPSDT).
+EPSDT - Early and Periodic Screening, Diagnosis, and Treatment.
 A program for Medical Assistance eligible children.
 A mental health screen will be developed to assist in the early intervention of emotional disturbances.

-Emotionally Disturbed (ED).
-An organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that is listed in the ICD-9-CM or the DSM-MD, and seriously limits a child's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work, school, and recreation.
+- ED Emotionally Disturbed.
+An organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that is listed in the ICD-9-CM or the DSM-MD, and seriously limits a child's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work, school, and recreation. - GA General Assistance.

-General Assistance (GA).
 A state and county income program to low income persons who do not quality for any federal programs.
-Individual General Assistance recipients receive payments of \$209 monthly.

-General Assistance Medical Care (GAMC).
+Individual General Assistance recipients receive payments of \$209 monthly. - GAMC General Assistance Medical Care.
 Health coverage for low income persons not eligible for other health care programs; supported from state and county funds.